Savage Planet (film)

-Savage Planet is a Sci Fi Pictures original film that premiered August 12, 2006 on the Sci Fi Channel.
+Savage Planet is a Sci Fi Pictures original film that premiered August 12, 2007 on the Sci Fi Channel.

 Plot

 In the year 2068, Earth can no longer sustain human life with its natural resources depleted beyond repair.
 Whereas other companies are seeking to colonize the Moon, Calron sets its aim much higher: the planet Oxygen whose potential could save billions of lives.
 However, since it is 20,000 light-years away, a technology known as DST (or deep-space teleporting) has to be used to get there.
 A team, led by Randall Cain (played by Sean Patrick Flanery), arrives but soon discover that it is home to a terror in the form of voracious, enormous, prehistoric bears and the planet itself is in an unstable condition.
 The team soon tries to escape from the planet, but are confronted by many ordeals.
-By the time the movie is over, the only two left alive is Allison Carlson (played by Reagan Pasternak) and Cain (played by Sean Patrick Flanery), who manage to teleport back to Earth.
+By the time the movie is over, the only two left alive are Cain and Allison Carlson (played by Reagan Pasternak), who manage to teleport back to Earth.